arch-box/firmware-downloader/README.md

 [Jack](https://github.com/JackInTheShop) for adding the atmosphere-updater GUI to tinfoil-updater!

 [rajkosto](https://github.com/rajkosto) for ChoiDojourNX and RajNX!

+[eXhumer](https://github.com/eXhumer) for reviewing and helping me improve the code!

 [ThiccSatan](https://twitter.com/chonyomankis) for all of the new icons and the new background! 🐢